PrabhatNarayanPayasi/deltademo/README.md

 # deltademo
-This is a delta demo class
+This is a delta demo class.